johnnyfreeman/revolver/README.md

 # Revolver.js

-Revolver.js is a modular javascript library for building a content slider from scratch.
-Think of it as a boilerplate or framework for making your own slider, exactly the way you want it.
-But don't let that scare you, it's really easy, I promise!
+Revolver.js is a modular and unopinionated javascript library to help you build your own content slider from scratch.
+It offers a robust API that helps you get from mockup to reality with less friction than other cookie cutter sliders.
+But don't let that scare you, it's pretty easy!

-## Dependencies
+## Installation

 Revolver has 2 hard dependencies: [Lodash](http://lodash.com/) and [Bean](https://github.com/fat/bean).
-Lodash is used for merging option objects, looping over arrays, etc. The same stuff other projects use it for.
-Bean is used to handle events.
 You need to make sure you load both of them before Revolver.

-## Installation

 The recommended way to install Revolver is with [Bower](http://bower.io/).